dealingwith/daniel-industries/_writings/funhouse.md

 Mary’s music lessons were in this house.
 Mary learned piano from Jonas.
 Jonas had gone to a local but prestigious school for jazz performance, moved to New York City, gained some significant fame, disappeared, and reappeared back here in his hometown, in this house.

-There were instruments strewn all across the residence’s main rooms–the stand-up piano, of course, where Mary played her lessons–but also guitars hung all over the walls, there was a drum set in the corner, a box of percussion, and various specifically ethnically-infused stringed instruments.
+There were instruments strewn all across the residence’s main rooms–the stand-up piano, of course, where Mary had her lessons–but also guitars hung all over the walls, there was a drum set in the corner, a box of percussion, and various specifically ethnically-infused stringed instruments.

 It was like the entire earth under that house had cracked.
 Mary remembers the giant but smooth oscillation in the road just prior to arriving.
-In the back seat of her mother’s 1977 Cadillac Sedan de Ville, the pothole-bump combo sent Mary well off the seat, the suspension not recovering until they had made the left into the small gravel driveway, Mary having been bounced across the seat to the passenger-side door.
+In the back seat of her mother’s 1977 Cadillac Sedan de Ville, the pothole-bump combo sent Mary well off the seat, the suspension not recovering until they had made the left onto the small gravel driveway, Mary having been bounced across the seat to the passenger-side door.
 She would snatch her music from beside her and stumble unsteadily into the funhouse of music.

 Mary was a good student and a quick study, but one day she just wasn’t feeling it.
 Her dad was long gone, her mother was busy with work and her various boyfriends, and Mary just hadn’t practiced as much as she should have.
 She sat at the piano in the funhouse and made mistake after mistake.
 No energy flowed through her fingers.
 Jonas saw she was on the verge of tears.

 “Somedays, you just aren’t feeling it,” he said.
 “And that’s ok.
 There are usually a lot of reasons you might not be feeling it that day, usually more than one reason at a time.
 And the thing to do is not to just plow through, although the goal is to get through.
 The thing to do is take one step back and repeat that last step.
 Let’s play last week’s lesson.”

-He flipped the lesson book back a page, the page with last week’s date, and a big checkmark on it.
+He flipped the lesson book back a page, the page with last week’s date and a big checkmark on it.
 Wordlessly, she began to play.
 The notes came much more easily.
-By the end of the piece her hands were moving freely again and the tears welled up in her eyes had dried.
+By the end of the piece her hands were moving freely again and the tears that had welled up in her eyes had dried.

 > Not everyone can carry the weight of the world
 > Talk about the passion

-“Some days it’s more important to be true to yourself than others.
+“Some days it’s more important to be true to yourself than to others.
 But on those days it’s of the utmost importance.
 If you need to sing, sing.
 If you need to play, play.
 If you need to, walk through the woods, write a poem, sit quietly, read a book, watch a matinee.”

 > Try to win and suit your needs
 > Speak out sometimes but try to win